pm25/showlit/README.md

 ## Getting Started

-Follow these steps to set up and run the project locally, and deploy it to GitHub Pages.
+Follow these steps to set up the project locally and deploy it to GitHub Pages.

 ### ✅ Prerequisites